-37. Car Wash.
+36. Car Wash.
 An establishment having facilities designed or used exclusively for washing or cleaning motor vehicles.

-38. Child Care.
+37. Child Care.
 The process of caring for unrelated minor children as a service with or without financial arrangements.
 Child care shall include the term “baby-sitting” but shall not include preschools.
 Child care facilities may include any of the following facilities which have been approved and licensed under the regulations of the Kansas Department of Health and Environment:

+a.
 Child Care Center: A facility in which care and educational activities for 13 or more children two weeks to 16 years of age are provided for more than three, but not less than 24 hours per day, including before and after school care for school age children.

+b.
 Day Care Home: A home or facility in which care is provided for a maximum of 10 children under 16 years of age.

 Family Day Care Home: A home in which care is provided for less than 24 hours per day for a maximum of six children who are less than 16 years of age, but of whom not more than three children are less than 18 months.